Paleoindians

 In 1830, Congress passed President Andrew Jackson’s Indian Removal Act, authorizing the President to negotiate removal treaties with Indian tribes living in the eastern United States.
 The Cherokee Nation resisted and fought back to no avail.
 By 1838 the last group of Cherokees left Tennessee by steamboat on the Hiwassee River.

-Brown marries Margaret Smith Bennett Hunter following the death that year of his first wife, Nancy Allison (1810-1838), who left behind their two young sons.
+On May 1, 1838, Brown marries Margaret Hunter following the death of his first wife, Nancy Davis (1810-1838), who left behind their two young sons.

 John Thomas Brown